OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Example: measure model robustness by trying small input deviations to detect strong output changes.
 These strong output changes require investigation as they indicate local lack of *graceful degredation* resulting in sensitivity to evasion attacks.
 These issues can be addressed by for example increasing training samples for that part of the input domain.

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.

   Links to standards:
   * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
-Gap: TODO.
+Gap: TODOWG1.

 * TRAINADVERSARIAL.
 Add adversarial examples to the training set to make the model more resilient (Datascience).
-See Annex C of ENISA Secure machine learning algorithms 2021
+See Annex C of ENISA Secure machine learning algorithms 2021 Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?

 * INPUTMODIFICATION.
 TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.

+  Links to standards:
+  * TODOWG1: Mentioned anywhere in our scope?
   * TODO Gradient masking - Annex C ENISA 2021

 ### 2.1.1.
 Closed-box evasion
 Input is manipulated in a way not based on observations of the model implementation (code, training set, parameters, architecture).
 The model is a 'closed box'.
 This often requires experimenting with how the model responds to input.